Five Months Traveling in Southeast Asia

 New Years Eve popped up as a reason to take a birthday trip to Singapore.
 Steve and I took a five-hour bus ride south to Malaysia’s tip into its sister country of Singapore.
 Dazzling and bedazzled, Singapore delighted us for 96 hours.
 Its New Year’s Eve celebration brought in 2023 with drone shows, Japanese fireworks, laser shows and a 90-minute fireworks show.
 If you ever get the chance to go to Singapore for New Year’s, jump at the opportunity.

-Steve’s favorite thing–being right under fireworks as they light–kept his heart gleefully happy as we returned back to KL to finish out my doctor’s care for the month of January.
+Steve’s favorite thing–being right under fireworks as they light–kept his heart gleefully happy as we returned back to Kuala Lumpur to finish out my doctor’s care for the month of January.
 While in KL, we enjoyed social activities with many friends, including the Batu Caves, The Islamic Art Museum, a trip to Malacca, and enjoying all the Chinese New Year activities in the area.

 Our time in KL came to an end two months after arriving.
 We took a train to the small town of Ipoh and got “kidnapped” by a local stranger-turned-friend who then squired us around the tourist sites in Ipoh including the highlands, the tea plantations, and the sampling of white coffee.
 Two days later, we continued on train to the island of Penang.